saguileran/MD-SCPI/results.md

 |   STR_mut  |      5000K      |      0      |       0       |      51     |       0.00      |        0.00       |
 |   STR_mut  |      7000K      |      5      |       20      |      51     |       9.80      |       39.22       |

+A better aproach to analyse these data is using [PyEMMA](http://www.emma-project.org/latest/index.html), a Python library for the estimation, validation and analysis Markov models of molecular kinetics and other kinetic and thermodynamic models from molecular dynamics (MD) data.

+{% include gallery id="MC_states" caption="States found in the MC simulations at 7000K using pyemma" %}

+{% include gallery id="MC_states_examples" caption="Some examples of the states found in the MC simulations at 7000K using pyemma" %}